Abhilash-Ponnachan/rust-study/readme.md

   ```
 _NOTE: The convention in Rust is to use `snake_case` (smaller case words separated by '\_') for function names._
 _Rust_ function names have to be unique within its scope as it does not support _function overloading_ directly.
-In the last example we coudl have the last line of the function as -
+In the last example we could have the last line of the function as -

 ```rust
 fn get_mean(nums: &[i32]) -> i32{
     ...